1985 Bolivian general election: Campaign

-Since 1982, the country had undergone an economic crisis as Bolivia's hyperinflation reached the fourth largest ever recorded in the world.
+Since 1982, the country had undergone an economic crisis as Bolivia's hyperinflation reached the fourth highest ever recorded in the world.
 The incumbent President Hernán Siles Zuazo faced little support from Congress and debilitating strikes led by Juan Lechín.
 Under pressure from Congress, Siles ultimately allowed general elections to be moved forward by one year, thus shortening his own constitutional mandate.

 The new elections, set for 14 July 1985, were the first to be held since the country's transition back to democracy in October 1982.
 The previous elections had been held in 1980 but were annulled by a military coup led by General Luis García Meza.
 As a result, a total of 18 political parties were on the ballot, the largest number out of any election in Bolivian history.
 Former presidents Víctor Paz Estenssoro and Hugo Banzer presented themselves as candidates for the ADN and MNR.
 For Paz Estenssoro, this was his eighth presidential bid and the fourth since he was last elected in 1964 while this was Banzer's third campaign in a row since 1979.

 On 14 December 1984, given the dire situation of the current government, Jaime Paz Zamora resigned his position as Siles' vice president to run for president.
-As such, the Revolutionary Left Movement (MIR) left its governing alliance with Siles' Leftwing Revolutionary Nationalist Movement (MNRI) and joined the opposition.
-Further splintering in the MNRI also saw members of the peasant sector split from the MNR and form the Leftwing Revolutionary Nationalist Movement-1 (MNRI-1).
+As such, the Revolutionary Left Movement (MIR) left its governing alliance with Siles' Left-wing Revolutionary Nationalist Movement (MNRI) and joined the opposition.
+Further splintering in the MNRI also saw members of the peasant sector split from the MNR and form the Left-wing Revolutionary Nationalist Movement – 1 (MNRI-1).
 Nevertheless, the MNRI still opted to present Roberto Jordán Pando as their presidential candidate.